oicr-gsi/cbioportal_tools/src/README.md

                         Samples sequenced and analyzed at OICR;Genetics and Epidemiology of Colorectal Cancer
                         Consortium;GECCO;colorectal'
+  -m STRING, --mutation-data STRING
+                        Command Line Input, the profile_name and
+                        profile_description in semi-colon separated values.
+                        Input needs to be wrapped with ''. e.g. -c 'Mutations (Colorectal);Mutation data from whole exome
+                        sequencing.'
   -C CALLER_NAME, --caller CALLER_NAME
                         The caller from which the mutation data is being created from.
 Choices: [GATKHaplotype | Mutect |